 "Welcome back, big bro!
 I wanted to see you so much!"
 Admit it, seeing Nanako again made you all warm and fuzzy inside.
-And afterwards, Yu having dinner with Nanako and Dojima and his inner monologue mentioning how much he loves them, that's just icing on the d'awe-cake.
+And afterwards, Yu having dinner with Nanako and Dojima and his inner monologue mentioning how much he loves them, that's just icing on the d'aww cake.

-During Aigis' ending, her conversation with Labrys in the limo after she finally realizes that the indirect reason she met P3's main character at that pier was because she had unconciously inherited Labrys's sincere wish that her successors could meet someone they loved and truly be happy.
-When Aigis thanks Labrys for this, telling her that her wish had come true, and Labrys begins to cry, I admit I teared up right along with her.
+During Aigis' ending, her conversation with Labrys in the limo after she finally realizes that the indirect reason she met P3's main character at that pier was because she had unconsciously inherited Labrys's sincere wish that her successors could meet someone they loved and truly be happy.
+When Aigis thanks Labrys for this, telling her that her wish had come true, and Labrys begins to cry, some people can start to tear up right along with her.

 In the stories of Yosuke, Chie and Yukiko, they get confronted by their Shadows (actually the Malevolent Entity), who proceed to rip their resolve a new one, telling them that they want the P-1 Grand Prix to happen because they want to feel needed or avoid boredom again.
 They're on the verge of falling to despair and reject their Persona again, until Rise gets the rest of the team or whoever's available to support the character that this time, they got friends to support them even during bad times in question, bringing resolve back to them and kick their Shadows' asses again.

 The sequence where Labrys accepts her Shadow and befriends the main cast, in pretty much any of the story routes.

 Teddie's route, after the fight with Naoto.
 He was really torn up by her illusory words, so making up after the fight was satisfyingly sweet.

 What's more: Teddie glomps Naoto after winning and, surprised and everything, she hugs him back!.